SanjaySomraj/GettingAndCleaningData_Week4/README.md

 # GettingAndCleaningData_Week4
 This repository contains the Programming Assignment for Week 4 of Getting and Cleaning Data.

-NOTE: Some of the data files in UCI HAR sub-repo have been compressed.
-Please extract them to the right folder before running the run_analysis RScript.
+NOTE: The following data files in UCI HAR sub-repo have been compressed.
+Please extract them to the their respective folders before running the run_analysis RScript.
+1. UCI_HAR\test\x_test.txt
+2. UCI_HAR\test\x_train.txt

 Human Activity Recognition (HAR) database built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.